Vadsco Sales

 V. Vivaudou, Inc., the American Druggists Syndicate, and Kny Scheerer Corporation.
 The latter firm was among the oldest and largest manufacturers and dealers of surgical and hospital supplies and equipment in the United States.

 Additional companies included in the December 1928 merger which formed Vadsco Sales were the Alfred H. Smith Company, Farfumerie Melba, Inc., Delettrez, Inc., and Kleanwell, Inc. Each of the individual businesses retained its trade name and its trademark.

 The merger of Delettrez, Inc., and its parent company, Vadsco Sales, in April 1943, resulted in the creation of Universal Laboratories.

+Business and subsidiaries

+Vadsco functioned as a holding and sales organization for a group of operating companies: